Mount Princeton: Mountain

+Climbing

 The first recorded ascent was on July 17, 1877, at 12:30 pm by William Libbey of Princeton University.
 It is likely that various miners had climbed the peak earlier.
 The name Mount Princeton was in use as early as 1873, and the peak was most likely named by Henry Gannett, a Harvard graduate and chief topographer in a government survey led by George M. Wheeler.

+The standard route to the top is rated class 2.